 9. Record Available

-All record of the Board of Trustees shall be available to citizens for inspection at the President's Office during regular office hours.
+All records of the Board of Trustees shall be available to citizens for inspection at the office of the President during regular office hours.

 11. Compensation and Expenses